Data-Science-Projects-Code/Quakes/README.md

 [Top ](#table-of-contents)
 <br><br>

 # Understanding USGS Tsunami Data
+Just to be clear, this is about tsunamis and not earthquakes.
 If you take some time to delve into the data, you're likely to wonder what do some of the values mean.
 Is a Tsunami Event Validity of 1 better or worse, more or less valid, or ... what than a Tsunami Event with a validity of 4?
 For the purposes of completeness, here is a legend for select fields along with commentary:

 ### <u>Tsunami Event Validity (Valid values: -1 to 4)</u>
  - -1	erroneous entry